v-fox/live_opensuse_hsf/README.md

 KNOWN ISSUES:
 -------------
-❕ YaST2-Firstboot's background missing its picture. it's also wants '/etc/init.d/kbd' which was removed by upstream ❕ YaST2-Firstboot doesn't seem to configure X's keyboard layouts. better just use iBuss configuration, make it yourself or try sucky `sax3` utility
+❕ YaST2-Firstboot's background missing its picture. it also wants '/etc/init.d/kbd' which was removed by upstream ❕ YaST2-Firstboot doesn't seem to configure X's keyboard layouts. better just to use iBuss configuration, make it yourself or try sucky `sax3` utility
 ❕ Plymouth doesn't want to show itself after initrd and before DM loading, so it's disabled for now with 'splash=verbose' option
-❕ Firefox's NoScript likes to use random colours for its tooltip, mostly ugly black ❕ Krusader may hang something and start raping CPU while not freezing itself. check suspicion for that with a/top ❕ Conky's desktop-mode is broken and i not bothered to make good config for it ❕ KDE's `systemsettings` configurator may be useful for KDE apps, but it's missing due to it residing in superfat package, "kdebase4-workspace"
+❕ Krusader may hang something and start raping CPU while not freezing itself. check for that with a/top, qps or something like that
+❕ Conky's desktop-mode is broken and i haven't bothered to make good config for it ❕ KDE's `systemsettings` configurator may be useful for KDE apps, but it's missing due to it residing in superfat package, "kdebase4-workspace"

 Building: